- Pen kits

 Threaded mandrels for custom pens

-DRAW BAR - If unsupported by the tailstock, any morse taper attachment mounted in the headstock is prone to work itself loose whilst under power.
+DRAW BAR - If unsupported by the tailstock, a morse taper attachment mounted in the headstock is prone to work itself loose whilst under power.
 A draw bar is a method of keeping the attachment seated by clamping it in place.
-The draw bar screws into a female thread that’s often present on the small end of the tapered arbor of the attachment, and presses on the revolving wheel or bearing that’s at the opposite end of the headstock spindle to the lathe bed.
+It screws into a female thread that’s often present on the small end of the tapered arbor of the attachment, and presses on the revolving wheel or bearing that’s at the opposite end of the headstock spindle to the lathe bed.
 Since every lathe is different, a draw bar isn’t something you can generally buy, but they are simplicity itself to make.
-I’ve written a separate article on how to make one, which if you’ve not come across draw bars before, you might like to read.
+I’ve written a separate article on how to make one, which you might like to read if you’ve not come across them before.

 How to make a lathe draw bar